 Happiness?
 Fun?
 Joy?
+Do you know how to be happy?
 Why does it seem elusive to many and yet abundant to others?

 Where is it?
 How do you find it?
 When will it come?